philipbloch/summary-mcp/README.md

 1. **Slack MCP**: Messages, threads, reactions
 2. **Google Calendar**: Events, attendees, meeting duration
 3. **Gmail**: Emails, threads, important contacts

+## 🚫 Content Filtering

+By default, Summary MCP filters out personal conversations about sports, politics, and entertainment to keep your summaries focused on work.

+- **Enabled by default** - Only work-related content in summaries
+- **Easily toggle** - Set `CONTENT_FILTERING_ENABLED=false` in `.env` to disable
+- **Customizable** - Add your own keywords and topics to filter

+See [FILTERING.md](./FILTERING.md) for complete documentation.

 ## 🎨 Output Formats